A late red card for Paolo De Ceglie couldn't detract from an impressive display by Juve as Pirlo made himself at home in his new surroundings

 Juventus christened its new stadium and made a firm statement of intent with a comprehensive 4-1 Serie A victory over Parma.

 Andrea Pirlo produced a superb display in midfield for the Turin giants, and goals from Stephan Lichtsteiner, Simone Pepe, Arturo Vidal and Claudio Marchisio fired the hosts to a confident opening-day win.

 It was Antonio Conte’s first competitive game in charge and his side started brightly pressing the space in midfield to limit Parma’s possession.
 Two debutants combined in the 18th minute for the first goal in the Juventus stadium.

-Moments later Del Piero fed Simone Pepe on the right of the box and the 28-year-old blasted in for a 2-0 lead.
-Juventus continued to dominate in the closing stages and Del Piero made way for Chilean midfielder Arturo Vidal, who made it three with a smart volley from the edge of the area.
+Later in the match Del Piero fed Pepe on the right of the box and the 28-year-old blasted in for a 2-0 lead.
+Juventus continued to dominate in the closing stages and Del Piero made way for Chilean midfielder Vidal, who made it three with a smart volley from the edge of the area.

 It was almost the perfect start to the 2011-12 season for La Vecchia Signora until referee Domenico Celi red-carded Paolo De Ceglie for a last man tackle on Giovinco, and the striker tucked the spot-kick away to finish the game 4-1.

-But Juventus had issued a message to the rest of Serie A that they mean business this season, and created a sense of optimism that a return to the successes of old could be a real possibility under Conte.
+Juventus had issued a message to the rest of Serie A that it means business this season, and created a sense of optimism that a return to the successes of old could be a real possibility under Conte.